 How to Survive a Renoviction

 If your city does not have these types of regulations in place, residents should come together to fight for better legislation.
 Some of the stories that I’ve read reveal that landlords use downright dirty tactics to try to force out tenants who refuse to leave.
-Be warned, several tenants have said that it’s a tough fight that can require time away from work.
+Several tenants have warned that it’s a tough fight that may require time away from work.
 But this proves that it is possible to survive a renoviction and save your home.

 To survive a renoviction, you should follow the approach taken by Lorna Allen, a communications professional.
 After the property that she lived in was sold, Lorna, along with other tenants in her Vancouver apartment, were served eviction notices.
 This quickly turned into a nightmare with the new owners stooping to new lows.
 However, Lorna kept her head on and proceeded to act following some of these steps.